Bakkcover/lambda-bakkcover-cognito-addUserToRds/README.md

-# lambda-bakkcover-cognito-addUserToRds
-Lambda function to add a user's details to the "User" table in RDS PostgreSQL after confirmation
+A Lambda function to add a user's details to the "User" table in RDS PostgreSQL after confirmation